 —There is nothing that can be done.—

-As Destiny turned away from Gialfa, Taxon Seven—s warning swept from her, a pulse of emissions describing a Code Red threat to the system.
+turned away from Gialfa, Taxon Seven—s warning swept from her, a pulse of emissions describing a Code Red threat to the system.
 All ships in system were told to evacuate at once.
 For some ships receiving the warning, that effort might have been in vain; by the time the message reached the ships orbiting Tykon, they would have but ten minutes before the first blast hit.

 Beneath the photosphere of Gialfa, terrible processes were taking place.
 The Q-node weapon was wreaking havoc throughout the star; within two minutes, the entire star would implode, releasing a blast of energy as potent as a natural supernova.